code-and-effect/effective_test_bot/README.md

 1.) enjoy a whole bunch of individual minitest assertions and capybara quality of life helper functions.

-2.) call one-liner methods to run test suites (10-50+ assertions) against a page, or use these methods to write larger feature tests.
+2.) call one-liner methods to run test suites (10-50+ assertions) against a page, or use these methods to build larger tests.

 3.) produce animated .gifs of test runs.
 Enable auto-save on failure to help debug a tricky test, or run in tour mode and record walkthroughs of features.